Majestic9169/USC-CTF-Fall-2024/README.md

 I really enjoyed this CTF, mainly because it was relatively easy and I found there were a lot challenges that I could do.

-I (`subzcuber`) placed 72/442 in the competitive bracket and 125/797 overall
+I placed 72/442 in the competitive bracket and 125/797 overall

 I managed to clear `forensics` and `osint` along with the beginner ones and one `web` one.